r4victor/tenthousandmeters/content/blog/python_bts_13.md

 Interpreters have been a part of CPython since version 1.5 but only as an isolation mechanism.
 They store data specific to a group of threads: loaded modules, builtins, import settings and so forth.
 They are not exposed in Python, but C extensions can use them via the Python/C API.
 A few actually do that, though, [`mod_wsgi`](https://modwsgi.readthedocs.io/en/develop/index.html) being a notable example.

 Today's interpreters are limited by the fact that they have to share the GIL.
 This can change only when all the global state is made per-interpreter.
-The work is being done in that direction, but few things remain global: some built-in types, singletons like `None`, `True` and `False`, and parts of the memory allocator.
-C extensions also need to get rid of the global state before they can work with subinterpreters.
-Victor Stinner leads this making-everything-per-interpreter endeavor and [tracks](https://pythondev.readthedocs.io/subinterpreters.html) how the progress is going on.
+The work is [being done](https://pythondev.readthedocs.io/subinterpreters.html) in that direction, but few things remain global: some built-in types, singletons like `None`, `True` and `False`, and parts of the memory allocator.
+C extensions also need to [get rid of the global state](https://www.python.org/dev/peps/pep-0630/) before they can work with subinterpreters.

 Eric Snow wrote [PEP 554](https://www.python.org/dev/peps/pep-0554/) that adds the `interpreters` module to the standard library.
 The idea is to expose the existing interpreters C API to Python and provide mechanisms of communication between interpreters.
 The proposal targeted Python 3.9 but was postponed until the GIL is made per-interpreter.
 Even then it's not guaranteed to succeed.
 The matter of [debate](https://mail.python.org/archives/list/python-dev@python.org/thread/3HVRFWHDMWPNR367GXBILZ4JJAUQ2STZ/) is whether Python really needs another concurrency model.